kthohr/stats/README.md

 StatsLib is a templated C++ library designed for fast computation of statistical distribution functions.

 Features:
-* Compile-time (or run-time) evaluation of density functions, cumulative distribution functions, and quantile functions.
+* Header-only library of density functions, cumulative distribution functions, and quantile functions, as well as random variable generation.
-* Effective use of C++11 constexpr functions with the [GCE-Math library](https://github.com/kthohr/gcem).
+* Compile-time enabled computation through effective use of C++11 `constexpr` functions with the [GCE-Math library](https://github.com/kthohr/gcem).
-* Simple, R-like syntax.
+* A simple, R-like syntax.
-* Optional vector-matrix functionality is built on the [Armadillo C++ linear algebra library](http://arma.sourceforge.net/).
+* Optional vector-matrix functionality built on the [Armadillo C++ linear algebra library](http://arma.sourceforge.net/).

-## Distributons
+## Available Distributions

-cdf, density, and quantile (`q`) functions, as well as random variable generation, are available for the following distributions:
+cdf, density, and quantile functions, as well as random variable generation, are available for the following distributions:

 * Bernoulli
 * Beta